5699 Head Athletics Coach - West Plains

 8. Manages funds by providing input for development of the annual Athletics Department budget and exercising authority for all expenditures related to the sport coached.

-9. Maintains competency and professional currency through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Dean of Student Services.
+10. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Dean of Student Services.

-The Head Athletics Coach-WP receives supervision from the Dean of Student Services; however, exercises considerable independent judgment in the management and coaching of his/her sport.
-The Head Athletics Coach-WP exercises direct supervision of the coaching staff, student assistants, and students involved in the particular sport.
+The Head Athletics Coach-West Plains is supervised by the Dean of Student Services, however, exercises considerable independent judgment in the management and coaching of his/her sport.
+The Head Athletics Coach-West Plains directly supervises the coaching staff, student assistants, and students involved in the particular sport.